mbh038/mbh038.github.io/index.md

 ## Certifications

+Many online courses in 2015-2016.  e code written for most of these can be found in repos on my GitHub page.
+Most courses required between 20 and 100 hours of work over several weeks.

 |Coursera | The Data Scientist's Toolbox |JHU|100%
 |Coursera | R Programming|JHU|100%
 |Coursera | Getting and Cleaning Data |JHU| 100%